 - If you have serious heart failure, moderate or serious kidney problems or serious liver problems;

 - If you have a bleeding disorder or a blood clotting disorder;

-- If you are pregnant or breast feeding;
+- If you are in the third trimester of pregnancy or breast feeding.

 - If you suffer from allergy, or if you have had allergy problems in the past;